-If you’re new to working out, just getting back into the game, or have concerns with joints or injuries, low-impact cardio is a safe and effective method of exercise.
+If you’re new to working out, you’re just getting back into the game, or you have concerns with joints or injuries, low impact cardio is a safe and effective method of exercise.

-Buoyancy in the water reduces stress on your body by helping to support your weight, but that doesn’t mean it’s a thoughtless workout — swimming incorporates cardio, strength, and flexibility in one workout.
+Buoyancy in the water reduces stress on your body by helping to support your weight, but that doesn’t mean it’s a thoughtless workout — swimming incorporates cardio, strength, and flexibility.

-Even the basic freestyle stroke engages muscles throughout the upper and lower body — especially your shoulders, triceps, pecs, and quads — as well as your core.
+Even the basic freestyle stroke engages muscles throughout your upper and lower body — especially your shoulders, triceps, pecs, and quads — as well as your core.

 It’s honestly one of the best exercises in the world.